 A tropical citrus fruit, grapefruit is well-known for its contrasting flavors of sweetness and sourness.
-This delicious fruit can add delightful punches of flavor to everything from salads to cocktails, but grapefruit juice is also an excellent option as a stand-alone juice.
+This delicious fruit can add delightful punches of flavor to everything from salads to cocktails, and especially as a juice.
 Furthermore, there are several health benefits of grapefruit juice that are well-documented by numerous scientific studies.

 Let’s dive in and learn all about the remarkable health benefits grapefruit juice has to offer.